NicolasRoehm/CognitoService/README.md

 #### Refresh session
 Generate new refreshToken, idToken and accessToken with a new expiry date.
-If successful, you retrieve 3 auth tokens and the associated expiration dates (same as login).
+If successful, you retrieve 3 auth tokens and the associated expiration dates (same as signIn).
 ```typescript
 this.cognitoHelper.cognitoService.refreshCognitoSession().subscribe(res => {